gdepoyant/underline/README.md

 └── summerCrush.png                   └── autoexec.cfg
 ```

-> underLining your data is a backup solution - re-use old USB sticks to often back your data up & make it redundant!

 We now want to create a backup of some directories/files on a USB drive `G:\`
+> Re-use old USB sticks to often back your data up & make it redundant!

 Let's simply create a list of shortcuts pointing to the data we'd like to save